Hina-husain/WitchyWitch/README.md

 ## Table of Contents
--Features
--Gameplay
--Usage

-##Features
+- Features
+- Gameplay
+- Usage

+## Features
--Simple one-tap controls for intuitive gameplay -Increasing difficulty levels to test your reflexes -Collectible potions to boost your score
+- Simple one-tap controls for intuitive gameplay
+- Increasing difficulty levels to test your reflexes
+- Collectible potions to boost your score
--Special abilities to unlock for enhanced gameplay -Enchanting graphics and spooky sound effects
+- Special abilities to unlock for enhanced gameplay
+- Enchanting graphics and spooky sound effects

 ![image](https://github.com/user-attachments/assets/dd7c8ee7-1ce8-48bb-8a8d-b4d55282ee6a)